 UPDATING THE DESIGN: ALIEN WARRIOR

-"It's all beautifully done, everything, the designs and the way they're executed." - H.R.
+"It's all beautifully done, everything, the designs and the way they're executed.
+As far as the designs are concerned, I have no criticism" - H.R.
 Giger about the design of Aliens in ALIENS.
 Cinefantastique Magazine May 1988

 "Well, there are a number of reasons (why H.R.
 Giger didn't